touilleMan/godot-python/README.md

 The project is built with the awesome [CFFI](https://cffi.readthedocs.io/en/latest/).
-Before that, both [Micropython](https://github.com/micropython/micropython) and [Pybind11](https://github.com/pybind/pybind11) has been tried, but each comes with it own drawback (basically API complexity and compatibility for Micropython, C++ craziness and output size for Pybind11) so they just couldn't compete with CFFI ;-)
+Before that, both [Micropython](https://github.com/micropython/micropython) and [Pybind11](https://github.com/pybind/pybind11) have been tried, but each comes with its own drawback (basically API complexity and compatibility for Micropython, C++ craziness and output size for Pybind11) so they just couldn't compete with CFFI ;-)